ucan-wg/spec/README.md

 Revocation is the act of invalidating a UCAN after the fact, outside of the limitations placed on it by the UCAN's fields (such as its expiry).

-In the case of UCAN, this MUST be done by a witness issuer DID.
+In the case of UCAN, this MUST be done by a proof's issuer DID.
 For more on the exact mechanism, see the revocation validation section.

 ## 2.8 Invocation

 UCANs are used to delegate capabilities between DID-holding agents, eventually terminating in an "invocation" of those capabilities.
 Invocation is when the capability is exercised to perform some task on a resource.
-Note that **the only agent allowed to perform an action with a UCAN MUST be the one holding the DID private key associated with the `aud` field**.
-For more on the specifics of this validation, see [§5.2.1](#521-invocation-recipient-validation).
+Note that **the only agent allowed to perform some action with a UCAN MUST be the one holding the DID private key associated with the `aud` field**.
+For more on the specifics of this validation, see [§6.2.1](#621-recipient-validation).

+## 2.9 Time

+Time takes on [multiple meanings](https://en.wikipedia.org/wiki/Temporal_database) in systems representing facts or knowledge.
+The senses of the word "time" are given below.

+## 2.9.1 Valid Time Range

+The period of time that a capability is valid from and until.

+## 2.9.2 Assertion Time

+The moment at which a delegation was asserted.
+This MAY be captured via an `iat` field, but is generally superfluous to capture in the token.
+"Assertion time" is useful when discussing the lifecycle of a token.

+## 2.9.3 Decision (or Validation) Time

+Decision time is the part of the lifecycle when "a decision" about the token is made.
+This is typically during validation, but also includes resolving external state (e.g. storage quotas).

 # 3. JWT Structure